Do you wonder if fiddle leaf fig trees go dormant in winter?

 According to University of California Master Gardener Val Whitmyre, it’s best to trust these outdoor beauties…and leave them alone. “[Outdoor plants] are healthy and will remain so if allowed to remain dormant for winter,” she writes.
 “Fertilizing plants with nitrogen, which encourages new growth, is not recommended now because [outdoor] plants need to rest.
 The plant will survive without fertilizer because it has stored carbohydrates to maintain low-level respiration during dormancy.”

-In other words, when you observe an outdoor tree that looks dead in winter, it knows what it’s doing.
-We needn’t fear for its wellbeing.
+In other words, when you observe an outdoor tree that looks dead in the winter, it knows what it’s doing.
+We needn’t fear for its well-being.

 Now that you know what natural winter dormancy means for outdoor trees, you’ll understand a bit more about what’s going on with your indoor fiddle leaf fig in cold months, and how best to nurture it.

 Since houseplants are indoors, they don’t experience the dormant cycle the same way they would if they lived outdoors in their cold, natural habitat.